-Policyholders have multiple options to report claims, including a 24/7 call center with scalable resources capable of processing at least 150,000 calls in 30 days.
+Policyholders have multiple options to report claims, including an online Claims Center for policyholders and a 24/7 call center with scalable resources capable of processing at least 150,000 calls in 30 days.
 TWIA's claims administration system, Claims Center, helps expedite the claims handling process.
 The system also provides policyholders, agents, and TWIA with better ways to communicate and share more accurate information about a claim.